Creating a compelling retail experience that seamlessly weaves the story of the products and the people who use it.

 - Navigate by cooler size

-We designed a sub-nav for easy navigation to other cooler sizes.
+Designed a sub-nav for easy navigation to other cooler sizes.
 This makes size comparison more efficient.

 - Editorialized product images